WEDNESDAY, JULY 29, 2020

 Gov. Henry McMaster Takes Additional Action to Slow Virus Spread

 Gov. Henry McMaster today announced that all previously recommended guidelines for restaurants and other establishments that attract groups of people are now mandatory.
-The governor’s Executive Order establishing these new measures will go into effect Monday, August 3.
+The governor’s Executive Order establishing these new measures goes into effect Monday, August 3.

 Additionally, the governor continued his call for all South Carolinians to wear face coverings when appropriate, and he encouraged local governments to adopt face covering ordinances.
 The governor also ordered that face coverings must be worn in all state government buildings according to guidelines and procedures developed by the state Department of Administration, effective August 5th.